 The delay to the Coroner's inquest was unusual in this particular case.
-The Coroner's office had issued the Death Certificate at the time of death.
-A hospital post-mortem had been performed at the Royal Belfast Hospital for Sick Children.
+The Coroner, Mr Leckey, had issued the Death Certificate at the time of death and he indicates that he was unaware that a hospital post-mortem had been performed at the Royal Belfast Hospital for Sick Children.

-Following the publicity surrounding a post-operative, paediatric, hyponatraemia related death, in a different Trust, the Chief Officer of the Western Health and Social Services Council (advocate for the Crawford family) wrote to the Coroner, in 2003, indicating that this particular case may well represent a similar hyponatraemia problem.
+Following the publicity surrounding a post-operative, paediatric, hyponatraemia related death, in a different Trust, the Chairman of the Western Health and Social Services Council (advocate for the Crawford family) wrote to the Coroner, in 2003, indicating that this particular case may well represent a similar hyponatraemia problem.
 The Coroner applied to the Attorney General to have the case re-opened in a Coroner's inquest setting.

 At the Coroner's inquest the key expert witness utilised by the Coroner indicated that it was unacceptable practice, even in the year 2000, to use Number 18 solution.
-The Trust, and its Northern Ireland based external Paediatric opinion, maintains that in the year 2000, there was widespread lack of awareness of this issue and that many Paediatric departments in Northern Ireland and in the United Kingdom and the United States utilised this particular type of replacement fluid.
-The BMJ article 'Lesson of the Week' was published in March 2001, (almost 12 months after Lucy Crawford's tragic death), which advocated a change of practice, and in 2002 the Northern Ireland guidelines were produced as a direct result of two tragic paediatric deaths in Northern Ireland.
+The Trust, including its own Northern Ireland based external Paediatric opinion, maintains that in the year 2000, at the time of Lucy Crawford's tragic death, there was almost complete lack of awareness of this issue and that many Paediatric departments in Northern Ireland and in both the United Kingdom and the United States were utilising this particular type state Um of replacement fluid.
+This is, in our belief, supported by the BMJ article "Lesson of the Week", published in March 2001, advocating a change of practice and that the Northern Ireland guide-lines were not produced until 2002 and this was as a direct result of two tragic cases in Northern Ireland.